đ Help Centre

 Reporting a Problem

-If you see something that doesnât look right â whether itâs a listing, profile, or message â you can report it directly in the app.
+If you see something that doesnât look right â a listing, profile, or message â you can report it directly in the app.

-To report: tap the âReportâ button, select a reason, and (optionally) add details.
-Your report goes straight to our admin team, who aim to respond within 2 business days.
+To report: tap âReportâ, choose a reason, and add any helpful details.
+Reports go to our admin team.
+We aim to respond within 2 working days, depending on severity.

 What happens after I report?